Sammcb/Class-Scheduler/README.md

 # Class-Scheduler

-A desktop application written in Python using the QT framework that allows a user to input parameters and generate schedules for students and teachers.
+A desktop application written in Python using the QT framework that allows a user to input parameters and automatically generate schedules for students and teachers.
 Inputs the user can provide are:
   * Teachers
   * Students
   * Classes